Contaminated fuel can cause serious damage to your car’s engine and leave you with a hefty bill for repairs.

 Stretched petrol can cause serious engine damage.

-Possible symptoms of petrol stretching include: a lack of power, the engine misfiring, a knocking sound and a lot of smoke coming from the exhaust, and a ‘check engine’ light appearing on the dashboard.
+If you put stretched petrol in your car you may notice a lack of power, the engine misfiring, a knocking sound and a lot of smoke coming from the exhaust, and a ‘check engine’ light appearing on the dashboard.

 How to protect yourself